 If you still need to mail documents to our office, please send them to:

 Fairfax, VA 22030

 Tip to ensure delivery: Please type or write our name on your package exactly as it appears above.
-The MSN is our Mail Stop Number and this is particularly important as that is what gets your items directly to our office versus the many, many others on our campus.
+The MSN is our Mail Stop Number.
+This is particularly important, as that is what gets your items directly to our office versus the many, many others on our campus.

 Certainly!
 While we hope that our online information is helpful we know you may have questions beyond what we’ve covered here.
 Here are few options:

 For questions related to the application process, please contact the Office of Graduate Admissions at firstname.lastname@example.org or 703-993-9700.
 Examples here would be about the process of applying, official transcripts, or minimum GPA.
 While we will do our best to accommodate all walk-in questions, we strongly encourage appointments so that we can ensure your program-specific Graduate Admissions specialist is available.

 For program or major-specific questions, you may either reach out to the Office of Graduate Admissions and we’ll connect you with the Graduate Admissions liaison office in the college/school where your specific program of interest resides or you may contact them directly.
 Examples here would be about specific courses, required exams, or career goals.
 Additionally, you may want to consider attending an Information Session for the college/school or program you are interested in.

 Please know that without submitting a complete application for admission, these meetings or conversations will be informational only.
 We do not review your credentials to determine if you will be admitted, as that requires a review by our faculty after submission of all required materials.

 Online Application Support